tidyverse/tidyverse.org/content/blog/2020-03-dplyr-1-0-0-new-verb-features/index.markdown

 Tidy selection provides a domain specific language that provides five ways of selecting variables:

 * By **position**: `df %>% select(1, 5, 10)` or `df %>% select(1:4)`.
-  Selecting variables is not generally recommended, but `rename()`ing variables based on position can be useful, particularly if the variable names are very long, non-syntactic, or duplicated.
+  Selecting by positionis not generally recommended, but `rename()`ing by position can be very useful, particularly if the variable names are very long, non-syntactic, or duplicated.

 * By **name**: `df %>% select(a, e, j)` or `df %>% select(a:d)`.